drblack0/http-server/readme.md

-Most developers use Go’s standard `net/http` — but *building an HTTP/1.1 server from scratch on raw TCP* shows a deep understanding of **networking, protocols, and lower-level
-# 🌐 PulseHTTP — Minimal HTTP/1.1 Server on Raw TCP

 > *A handcrafted HTTP server written in Go, built from the ground up using raw TCP sockets.
 No frameworks.
 No `net/http`.
 Just protocols, sockets, and packets.*

 **Author:** Kartik Saxena